 Because those are all names and networks used by a man who calls female journalists and harasses them.
 And most likely, it’s all one man.

 I first heard about “Chris” after seeing several posts on a Facebook group:

 I’ve seen dozens of these stories- same setup, same structure.
 As I searched through posts and asked around, I found warnings about him going back to 2015.

-Two years of making women feel simultaneously violated and stupid- which I’m sure is what he wants.
-For someone to commit to harassing women for two years straight in this very specific manner is some next-level dedication.
+Three years of making women feel simultaneously violated and stupid- which I’m sure is what he wants.
+For someone to commit to harassing women for three years straight in this very specific manner is some next-level dedication.